Ariton123/Ariton123/README.md

 ## Current Goals for 2026

-- Finish the Master degree
+- Finish the Master's degree
 - Publish a very specific research paper (book chapter) called "The Reflex Ceiling:
     Investigating Peak Cognitive Limits and Reaction-Time Decline in Esports Players"